dmgt/r_relational_data_example/assignment/fish-assignment.md

 Exercise 1: Investigating the North-Atlantic Cod
 ================================================

-First, We seek to replicate the following figure from the Millenium Ecosystem Assessment Project using the RAM data.
+First, we seek to replicate the following figure from the Millenium Ecosystem Assessment Project using the RAM data.

 ![](http://berkeley.carlboettiger.info/espm-88b/fish/img/codcollapse.jpg)